Back to Reference

 3. Google Drive

-Google Drive is a popular cloud storage and file-sharing platform that keeps your files safe and secure.
+Google Drive is a popular cloud storage and file-sharing platform that keeps your files safe and secure, which is no surprise given such tools are now used by 74% of workers.

 Source: Google